Fréderike Geerdink and Rojava Film Communea day about art and journalism from, out and about Rojava, northern Syria

 Rojava Film Commune (after 14:00) (EN)

-The Rojava Film Commune is the first organization of contemporary filmmakers that was founded during the Syrian Civil War in the Kurdish Rojava region in North-Syria.
+The Rojava Film Commune is the first organization of contemporary filmmakers that was founded during the Syrian Civil War in Kurdish region in North-Syria.
 Since 2015, the commune has educated a new generation of Rojavan filmmakers, organized screenings from cities to countryside, and produced its own unique films as part of the endeavour to reconstruct their society.

 For the very first time, Rojava Film Commune co-founder Diyar Hesso will come to the Netherlands to show film fragments of the commune’s work and discuss the role of art and film in the context of political struggle and revolution.
 The Rojava revolution was not only a fight against the Islamic State, but also the beginning of a new social, feminist and ecological project in the Middle-East.
 And, as the Rojava Film Commune shows, also the beginning of a new revolutionary art.